paulsinclair51/briteTest/docs/md/Contributor_Guide.md

   ` M.m.p` (major, minor, patch).

-When to increment for a release:
+When to change for a release:

 - Patch: